Why do we collect food recall data?

 - Undeclared allergen

-Figure 3: Breakdown of food recalls by allergen, as a proportion of all undeclared allergen recalls during the period 1 January 2008 to 31 December 2017.
+Figure 3: Food recalls by allergen, as a proportion of all undeclared allergen recalls during the period 1 January 2009 to 31 December 2018.

-During the last 10 years, undeclared dairy (milk) has been the most common allergen related recall, accounting for 31% of all allergen related recalls.
-Peanut is the second most common type of allergen-related recalls, accounting for 20% in this category.
+During the last 10 years, undeclared milk has been the most common allergen related recall, accounting for 30% of all allergen related recalls.
+Peanut is the second most common type of allergen-related recall, accounting for 18% in this category.
+Sixteen percent of recalls contained multiple undeclared allergens.

-During the last 10 years, the most common food type to be recalled due to undeclared allergens is processed food, accounting for 33% of all undeclared allergen recalls.
-Confectionery was the second (15%) and baked goods and beverages equal third (11%) most common types of food recalled due to undeclared allergens.
+During the last 10 years, the most common food type to be recalled due to undeclared allergens is processed food, accounting for 34% of all undeclared allergen recalls.
+Confectionery was the second (39%) and baked goods third (32%) most common type of food recalled due to undeclared allergens.
 Other food types involved in undeclared allergen recalls include cereals, seafood, meat and poultry, nuts and sauces and other condiments (shown in Figure 4 above).

 Listeria monocytogenes, Salmonella and E. coli are the three microorganisms most commonly associated with microbial food recalls in Australia, as shown in Figure 5 above.

-Figure 6: Type of food products recalled from 1 January 2008 to 31 December 2017 due to microbiological contamination.
+Figure 6: Food products recalled from 1 January 2009 to 31 December 2018 due to microbiological contamination.

 Meats and dairy products are the main food groups recalled due to Listeria monocytogenes contamination.
 This is due to the importance the food industry and government place on Listeria management in these sectors and the extensive testing done of food products to monitor this.

-A wide range of foods are recalled due to Salmonella spp contamination, represented in Figure 6 above by the ‘other’ category.
+A wide range of foods are recalled due to Salmonella spp. contamination, represented in Figure 6.
+Fruits, vegetables and herbs were the most commonly recalled category followed by the 'other' category.
 Foods captured by this category include tahini, dips, seafood, spices, confectionery and meal-replacement shakes.
-‘Fruits, vegetables and herbs’ recalled due to Salmonella were mainly lettuce, sprouts, rockmelon, fresh parsley and dried herbs.
+'Fruits, vegetables and herbs' recalled due to Salmonella were mainly lettuce, sprouts, rockmelon, fresh parsley and dried herbs.

 Dairy products are more commonly recalled due to concerns with process hygiene, indicated through E. coli testing, than other categories of food.
 Other products commonly recalled for E. coli include fresh sprouts, salads and some processed meat products.

-Figure 7: Breakdown of food recalls by foreign matter, as a proportion of all foreign matter recalls, during the period 1 January 2008 to 31 December 2017.
+Figure 7: Foreign matter recalls, as a proportion of all foreign matter recalls, during the period 1 January 2009 to 31 December 2018.

-Recalls due to biotoxins occur periodically, with the numbers of recalls over the past 10 years ranging between zero and 15 per year.
+Recalls due to biotoxins occur periodically, with the numbers of recalls over the past 10 years ranging between one and 15 per year.
 In 2015, 14 recalls were due to shellfish contaminated with Paralytic Shellfish Toxin.
-The total number of recalls due to biotoxins between 1 January 2008 and 31 December 2017 was 40 recalls (see Table 1).
+The total number of recalls due to biotoxins between 1 January 2009 and 31 December 2018 was 40 recalls (see Table 1).

 Figure 8 indicates the biotoxins present in food recalled under this category.
-Paralytic shellfish toxin (found in oysters and mussels) accounts for 56% of foods recalled under this category.
-The next most common biotoxin is hydrocyanic acid (naturally occurring cyanide found in tapioca chips and apricot kernels), accounting for18% of all biotoxin recalls.
+Paralytic shellfish toxin (found in oysters and mussels) accounts for 61% of foods recalled.
+The next most common biotoxin is hydrocyanic acid (naturally occurring cyanide found in tapioca chips and apricot kernels), accounting for 15% of all biotoxin recalls.

 Chemical and other contaminants

-Figure 9: Types of chemical and other contaminants recalls between 1 January 2008 and 31 December 2017.
+Figure 9: Chemical and other contaminants recalls, as a proportion of all chemical and other contaminant recalls between 1 January 2009 and 31 December 2018.

 Food categories associated with food recalls

 Figure 10 shows the types of foods most commonly associated with food recalls.
 The food categories have been developed by FSANZ to aid reporting requirements and data collection.
-The food type most commonly associated with a recall is ‘Mixed and/or Processed Food’.
+The food type most commonly associated with a recall is 'Mixed and/or Processed Food'.
 This is likely due to the wide range of foods that are categorised under this heading, including most long-life packaged food and manufactured items that contain multiple ingredients.
-‘Meat and meat products’ is the second largest food type associated with recalls.
-It includes a wide variety of meat products, mainly processed and, ready-to-eat sliced meats from the delicatessen, such as ham and salami.
+'Dairy products' is the second largest food type associated with recalls.
+It includes a wide variety of dairy products including cheese, cream, dairy desserts, dried milk powder, ice-cream and milk drinks.